vmware-archive/nsxraml/md-version/nsxvapi.md

 ___
 Tags related to Service Composer, security policies, and security
 groups:
-This section describes the tags specific to Service Composer management.
 Common Tags
 * **actionType** - Defines the type of action belonging to a given executionOrderCategory